 A standard event is created from a predefined event type, for which the following base properties are available:

 A custom event is created from a user-defined event type.
 The available properties are defined in the event type.

 Custom events are created from user-defined event types.
 These define a set of custom fields which hold the properties of the custom event.

 Each custom field of an event type has a data type and can be defined to be required and/or filterable.

 An event type has a global or local scope and a time to live (TTL).
 Both are applied to all instantiated events.

 Event types can be derived from other (parent) event types.
 An inheritance hierarchy of up to 4 levels is allowed.
 Every event type inherits all fields from its ancestor event types.

 Events can be filtered and sorted by all assigned base properties except

 description.
 Additionally, if the event type is set as filter parameter, events can be filtered and sorted by all custom fields specified as filterable.
-Of course, events can also be fully filtered and sorted by all inherited custom fields.
+Events can also be filtered and sorted by all inherited custom fields.